- Generally, planning approval determines what uses and activities can occur on the land to minimise any potential impacts on surrounding properties.

 If a planning approval is required for a development:

-- You’re first requirement is to lodge a planning application for assessment to Council.
+- Your first requirement is to lodge a planning application for assessment to Council.

 - Following approval by Council, you will then need to lodge a separate building works application.